anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 2. Only stateful mode is implemented.
 3. Only stateless mode is implemented.

-Option 2 and 3 have the advantage of reducing code size, testing efforts and deployment complexity, but requires all devices in the deployment to standardize on the same choice.
+Options 2 and 3 have the advantage of reducing code size, testing efforts and deployment complexity, but require all Join Proxy devices in the deployment to standardize on the same choice.

 A standard for a network-wide application or ecosystem profile, that integrates the Join Proxy functionality as defined in this document, MAY specify the use of any of these three options.